isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 December, 2016
 ##############

-This month's query comes from our own Sheila Reynolds.
-Thanks Sheila!
+Comparing the TCGA hg19 and GDC hg38 gene expression data.

 Description
 -----------
-Sheila writes, "I wanted to have a look at our new hg38 TCGA gene expression table which is based on the newest data from the GDC (coming soon!).
+This query compares gene expression builds from the TCGA hg19 RSEM and the new GDC hg38 FPKM (table coming soon!).
+Rather than look at one gene at a time, it's easy (and fast!) to look across all genes simultaneously.
-I was thinking about maybe picking one highly-variable gene and then doing a scatter-plot of the hg19 vs hg38 data to see how things looked.
-But once I got started I got more and more ambitious.
-I finally ended up with the following query which computes the correlation (both Pearson and Spearman's) between the hg19 and the hg38 expression values for each gene, and then calculates deciles across all of the correlation coefficients and finally outputs them as a short little table 80% of the correlation coefficients are > 0.84, and the median is 0.93"
+The following query includes gene reference tables and computes both Pearson and Spearman's correlation for each gene.
+After saving the results in a new table, we calculates deciles across all of the correlation coefficients and output a short summary table.
+We find that about 80% of the correlation coefficients are > 0.84, and the median is 0.93.
 The query took a grand total of 28.9s, and processed 34GB of data.
+As an example, we look at the expression data for EGFR.
+See the SQL and R code below.

 The BigQuery